-The Scheme Property of each Sub-Fund will be diversified.
-However, the underlying investments attributable to each Sub-Fund will be subject to normal market fluctuations and to the risks inherent in investments in collective investment schemes.
+The Fund will be diversified.
+However, the underlying investments of the Fund will be subject to normal market fluctuations and to the risks inherent in investments in collective investment schemes.

 20.16 Liquidity Risk

 - 20.16.1 In extreme market conditions it may be difficult for the Trust to realise an investment at short notice without suffering a discount to market value.
 In such circumstances the investor may suffer a delay in realising his investment or may incur a dilution adjustment. - 20.16.2 Depending on the types of assets the Trust invests in, there may be occasions where there is an increased risk that a position cannot be liquidated in a timely manner at a reasonable price.